 You can free hand draw these cartoons or you can create a grid to use as a guide.
 Use a ruler to make a simple grid.
 Draw 5 vertical lines one inch apart and 5 horizontal lines one inch apart.
 Or use this ready made grid.

 Want to come up with your own cartoon horse?
 Here are some ideas:

-Silly and childlike, big and friendly or a high stepping ball of energy…no matter how you choose to draw them, stay relaxed and have fun with it.
-Cartoons are not meant to be taken seriously, it's fun!
+Silly and childlike, big and friendly or a high-stepping ball of energy…no matter how you choose to draw them, stay relaxed and have fun with it.
+Cartoons are not meant to be taken seriously, they're for fun!